Moisés Naím: Public service

 Naím was a professor of business strategy and industrial economics at Instituto de Estudios Superiores de Administración (IESA), Venezuela's leading business school and research center located in Caracas.
 He also was its Dean from 1979 to 1986.

 From 1989 to 1990, Naím served as Venezuela's Minister of Trade and Industry, in Carlos Andrés Pérez's second cabinet.
 Naím wrote about his experience in his 1993 book, "Paper Tigers and Minotaurs" and spoke about it in an interview with journalist Mirtha Rivero.

 Journalism career

-Naím is the chief international columnist for El País, the most widely read newspaper in Spain.
-His column, "The Global Observer", is also published in Italy (La Repubblica), France (Slate.fr), and in the major newspapers of Latin America.
+Naím was the chief international columnist for El País.
+His column, "The Global Observer", was also published in Italy (La Repubblica), France (Slate.fr), and in the major newspapers of Latin America.
 For several years, he was a contributing editor to The Atlantic.

-Among other publications, Naím's work has appeared in: The New York Times, The Washington Post, The Financial Times, Newsweek, Time, Le Monde, Berliner Zeitung, and many more, making him one of today's most widely read columnists on international economics and geopolitics.
+Naím's work has appeared in: The New York Times, The Washington Post, The Financial Times, Newsweek, Time, Le Monde and Berliner Zeitung.

 In 1996, Naím became the editor-in-chief of "Foreign Policy" magazine.
 While Naím worked there, Foreign Policy won the National Magazine Awards for General Excellence three times and it changed from being an academic quarterly to a bimonthly glossy.
 In 2008 the magazine was sold to The Washington Post Company.
 Naím remained editor-in-chief until 2010.